flotiq/flotiq-docs/docs/API/open-api-schema.md

-litle: Get your own Open Api Schema | Flotiq docs
+title: Get your own Open Api Schema | Flotiq docs
 description: How to get your open API schema

 # Open API schema